 House repairs to the roof or siding shook the wall.

 The art was not hung on a timely basis and was jarred while on the floor.

 The art was leaned against a wall without being secured.

 Our goal is to safely dispose the broken glass, remove glass shards, repair or replace a broken frame, and replace the glazing with the appropriate choice.
-Prices vary according to size, type of glass used and complexity of the project.
-We stock five types of glass at our shop – Regular, Conservation Clear, Non-glare, Conservation Reflection Control and Museum.
+If the mat is scratched we can replace it.
+Prices vary according to size, type of glass, and complexity of the project.
+We stock five types of Tru Vue glass at our shop – Regular, Conservation Clear, Non-glare, Conservation Reflection Control and Museum.
 All glass is cut in our shop to fit your frame.
 Drop by with your piece and we’ll get it fixed up fast.
 No worries!

 In honor of Father’s Day I recently custom framed my Dad’s high school photo.
 This original photo is dear to me because it was displayed in my Grandmother’s dining room on top of the china cabinet.
 I have fond memories of the 1920’s house at 2522 North Second Street in Harrisburg, PA.
 Growing up, I always admired the beautiful soft photography and how well that it captured my father.
 This photograph survived several damaging floods from the Susquehanna River throughout the years when most of the house contents were destroyed.

 The framing is masculine and suited for my father.
 He was always well coordinated and stylish.
 My Dad loved neckties and the pattern of the frame reminds me of the patterns that he used to wear.
 I added an engraved plate so that he will always be remembered.
 I will add some details to the back of the framed photo so that others will know about his life.
 Stop by Whispering Woods Gallery to see this and many other examples of our fine custom framing.
 Do you have a memory that you would like to preserve?
 I am happy to help.